You can write like Danielle Steel, but it won’t be easy.

 - See the How to Write Like Danielle Steel Formula below!!

-How to Write like Danielle Steel – The Danielle Steel Formula
+10 Ways To Write like Danielle Steel (The Danielle Steel Formula)

 All that constant writing, writing, writing allows her to hone her craft, stay sharp, and develop deeper and deeper insights about storytelling.